The Universe as a Process of Unique Events: dimensional model

 \section{$1+1$ dimensional model}

-We now focus on a model in $1+1$ dimensions so $a,b,c = 0,1$.
+We now focus on a model in $1+1$ dimensions so that space-time indices $a,b,c, \ldots$ take values $0,1$.
 We first give a detailed description of the model and then introduce an algorithm by means of which it may be simulated.
 The results from a set of numerical experiments will be described in the next section.

+We should emphasize that we choose the set up of this simple model so that the equations (\ref{emergence}), that define the embedding of events in a $1+1$ dimensional space with Minkowski metric, are always satisfied.
+This model cannot thus be used to illustrate the issues that arise in the general case when the emergence of space-time may be less automatic.
+This does make the model useful to investigate the issue of how an effectively reversible dynamics may emerge from a fundamental irreversible system, and that is its main purpose.